Anton3413/Reverso-Java-API/README.md

 ![logotype](https://i.imgur.com/Mxbpi3N.jpeg)

-Java API wrapper to perform contextual translations, find synonyms, voice text, conjugate verbs, and much more.
+Java API wrapper to perform contextual translations, find synonyms, voice sourceText, conjugate verbs, and much more.

 Unfortunately,  complete information about the services used by Reverso is not available, though some are known.